Country House wins Kentucky Derby after historic disqualification of Maximum Security

-Longshot Country House crossed the finish line second at the Kentucky Derby on Saturday but was declared the winner after pre-race favorite Maximum Security was disqualified.
+Longshot Country House crossed the finish line second at the Kentucky Derby on Saturday but was declared the winner after second-favorite Maximum Security was disqualified for interference.

 It was the first time a Derby winner was disqualified because of a foul on the track.
 In 1968, Dancer's Image won but failed a drug test and was disqualified.

-He said the two horses between them had more trouble but his horse felt the effect of Maximum Security's move.
+He said the two horses -- War of Will and Long Range Toddy -- between them had more trouble but his horse felt the effect of Maximum Security's move.
+He said he filed an objection with the stewards.

+Chief steward Barbara Borden read a statement to the media but took no questions.
+She said jockey Jon Court, aboard Long Range Toddy, also objected.

+After interviewing jockeys and watching video for nearly 20 minutes, all three stewards agreed to penalize Maximum Security.

-Saez said the horse had a good race until he got to the home stretch and the noise of the crowd of 150,729 fans unnerved the horse.
+Saez said the horse had a good race until he got to final turn before the home stretch and the noise of the crowd of 150,729 fans unnerved the horse.

-It was there Maximum Security appeared to make contact with another horse.
+It was there that Maximum Security, who had led most of the race, appeared to almost make contact with another horse.

+"Following the stewards review Maximum Security was disqualified from first and placed seventeenth for veering out and stacking up War of Will, Long Range Toddy, and Bodexpress," the chart of the race posted on Equibase.com says.

+War of Will finished in eighth (moved to seventh), Bodexpress was 14th (13th) and Long Range Toddy faded to 17th (16th).

 Mott didn't blame Saez, theorizing the horse drifted out on his own due to its inexperience.